 I tell this story because when I realized that God was calling me to the religious life, nobody could believe that God would call a girl like me.
 For many, it was impossible that I could have a vocation.
 Yet somehow, they could believe I had a leprechaun.
 Chesterton once said, “When men choose not to believe in God, they then become capable of believing in anything.”
 What an amazing quote!
 And what a sad truth!
 God can call whomever He wants, whenever He wants, wherever He wants… Why?
 Because He is God.
 Our Founder wrote a poem entitled, “Why me?” that says, “I will no longer ask ‘Why me?’
 I will simply recognize Your freedom and give You thanks unceasingly.”

 The truth is that I never thought of becoming a nun.
 I thought of becoming a hundred other things... but never a nun!
 I come from a small corner of the world called Derry, in Northern Ireland.
 For political reasons, there is a strong division between Catholics and Protestants in Northern Ireland.
 When I was living in my country, this conflict and discord was clearly palpable.
 I have always lived in a predominantly nationalist area that fought for a free Ireland, which implied a complete breaking-off from Great Britain.
-Perhaps coming from such an extreme, revolutionary family and environment is what has always made me an “all or nothing” person.
+Perhaps coming from such a radical and combative family and environment is what has always made me an “all or nothing” person.
 Although we were Catholic, we’ve never been fervent in the Faith.
 I received the sacraments of Baptism, Confession, Communion, and Confirmation, but I never understood—and I never really made an effort to understand—what I was receiving.

 I do remember when I was six or seven years old and I went to church with my mom and my younger sisters.
 It was Lent, and all the statues were covered with purple cloth.
 We went up to the choir loft and there we saw the Stations of the Cross projected onto a white cloth in the sanctuary of the church.
 While they put up the images, “Jesus, Remember Me When You Come Into Your Kingdom,” was playing in the background.
 Although I was very young, everything that I saw and heard deeply touched me and I cried because I didn’t understand why they treated “that man” like that.